adon-cloudcannon/landing-page-test/src/collections/ssg-pages/jekyll.md

 permalink: /jekyll-cms/
 description: >-
-  Use CloudCannon as your Jekyll CMS to collaborate with your team to build fast static websites with Liquid templates, and manage content with a wysiwyg editor!
+  Use CloudCannon as your Jekyll CMS to collaborate with your team to build fast static websites with Liquid templates, and manage content with a WYSIWYG editor!
 summary: >-
   Built with Ruby, Jekyll is a simple, blog-aware, static site generator for